Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Array/Medium/200_Number_of_Islands/explanation.md

-## LeetCode: Number of Islands - Solution Explanation
+## LeetCode: Number of Islands - Detailed Solution Explanation

 **1. Problem Understanding:**

-The "Number of Islands" problem asks us to count the number of distinct islands in a given grid.
-The grid is represented as a 2D array of characters, where '1' represents land and '0' represents water.
-An island is a group of connected '1's (horizontally or vertically).
+The "Number of Islands" problem asks us to count the number of distinct islands in a given 2D binary matrix (represented as a `char[][]`).
+A '1' represents land, and a '0' represents water.
+Islands are connected horizontally or vertically (not diagonally).
+We need to determine the number of separate groups of connected '1's.

 **2. Approach / Intuition:**

-The solution employs a Breadth-First Search (BFS) algorithm to traverse and count the islands.
-The core idea is to iterate through each cell of the grid.
-If a cell contains land ('1') and hasn't been visited yet, we've found a new island.
-We then use BFS to explore all connected land cells belonging to that island, marking them as visited to prevent recounting.
-This ensures that each island is counted only once.
-BFS is chosen because it efficiently explores all connected components in a graph-like structure (the grid in this case).
+This solution uses Breadth-First Search (BFS) to efficiently count the islands.
+The core idea is:

+* **Iteration:** We iterate through each cell of the grid.
+* **Island Detection:** If a cell contains '1' (land) and hasn't been visited yet, we've found a new island.
+* **BFS Traversal:**  We use BFS to explore all connected land cells belonging to this island.
+This ensures we don't recount connected land cells as separate islands.
+* **Visited Tracking:** A `boolean[][] vis` array keeps track of visited cells to avoid revisiting and infinite loops.
+* **Island Count:** Each time we encounter an unvisited '1', we increment the `ans` (island count) and perform BFS to mark all cells in that island as visited.

+This BFS approach is chosen because it systematically explores all connected components, preventing double-counting and ensuring we cover all parts of each island.
+Depth-First Search (DFS) could also be used, but BFS often provides better performance for this type of problem in terms of memory usage on very large grids due to its queue-based nature.

 **3. Data Structures and Algorithms:**

 * **Data Structures:**
-    * `char[][] grid`:  A 2D character array representing the grid of land ('1') and water ('0').
+    * `char[][] grid`:  The input 2D grid representing the map of land and water.
-    * `boolean[][] vis`: A 2D boolean array to keep track of visited cells.
-This prevents revisiting cells and ensures that we don't overcount islands.
+    * `boolean[][] vis`: A 2D boolean array to track visited cells.
+This prevents redundant processing.
-    * `Queue<int[]> q`: A queue used for the BFS traversal.
-It stores the coordinates (`int[]`) of cells to be visited.
+    * `Queue<int[]> q`: A queue used in the BFS algorithm to store coordinates of cells to be visited.  `int[]` represents the (row, column) coordinates of a cell.
-    * `int[][] dir`: A 2D array storing the four possible directions (up, down, left, right) for exploring neighboring cells.
+    * `int[][] dir`: A 2D array to efficiently store the four possible directions (up, down, left, right) for movement during BFS.

 * **Algorithms:**
-    * **Breadth-First Search (BFS):**  Used to explore all connected land cells within an island.
+    * **Breadth-First Search (BFS):** Used to explore all connected components (islands) efficiently.
-    * **Iteration:**  The solution iterates through the grid to find unvisited land cells, initiating a BFS for each new island found.
+    * **Iteration:**  Nested loops iterate through each cell in the grid.

 **4. Code Walkthrough:**